“Toxic” Mold: Health & Safety Implications To NJ Homeowners

 The release of mycrotoxins pose a “Toxic” threat to those exposed to mold.

 When discussing abnormal mold growth in the home, a common fear is “toxic mold.”
 The term “toxic mold” is misleading.
 It implies that the actual mold spores themselves are toxic, but that is not the case.
-“Toxic” refers to what the mold spores release into the air.
+“Toxic mold” refers to what the mold spores release into the air.
 Mold can produce mycotoxins, which are toxic chemicals that can cause chronic, adverse health effects in those exposed.
 Various mold species can produce mycotoxins that are dangerous to humans.
 The negative health effects are dependent upon the mold concentration, duration of exposure, and the individual’s sensitivities.

 The mold exposure is a health threat; the water damage causing the mold is a physical threat.

-What Causes Indoor Mold in South Jersey?
+What Causes Toxic Mold Growth Indoors in South Jersey?

 Mold research is relatively new and the science community is constantly discovering and understanding more about its potential health and safety implications.
-However, Toxicity is not the only major concern when it comes to mold.
+However, toxicity is not the only major concern when it comes to mold.
 If there is major mold growth in the home, it is a good indicator of more serious underlying issues.
 Continuous mold growth is often the result of a water problem.
 At the first sign of serious water buildup, you should contact a professional water restoration company in New Jersey to dry out the property.
 A constant water source (ie: leaking, flooding, etc.) is feeding the mold and allowing it to thrive.
 Neglected water problems lead to costly and dangerous property damage.
 While mycotoxin exposure can be dangerous to you and your family’s health, a home with compromised structural support (due to water damage) is simply unsafe for you and your family.
 Call the certified and trained professionals in your South Jersey are if you know of a water problem feeding mold in your home or commercial property.
-A mold professional will have been properly trained to identify the causation of mold, and will offer solutions to remedy the problem to prevent the mold from growing back and endangering you and your family once again.
+A toxic mold professional will have been properly trained to identify the causation of mold, and will offer solutions to remedy the problem to prevent the mold from growing back and endangering you and your family once again.

 When it comes to mold doing the job wrong can result in a costlier future remediation or, worse, serious health implications.